In this article

 Practical checklist for a Bitcoin-accepting Swiss business

-A short list of what the ESTV framework actually requires:
+What the ESTV framework actually demands:

 -